 While we may see forex as no place for novices, but rather the preserve of multinational corporations and countries, nothing could be further from the truth.

 However, a little background is useful.
 Modern-day trading between countries or by consumers across international borders involves the exchange of one currency for another, also known as currency pairs.
 And if you have traveled abroad, you will be familiar with the need to have local currency in your wallet.
 Regardless if you are a country, a company, or an individual, you will have used the foreign exchange market.

 The forex market operates, not in a centralized exchange, but across computer networks in individual trades between dealers or brokers.
 Called over the counter trades (OTC), there is no central clearing house as such.
 Instead, the forex is a series of networks that operate 24 hours a day, five and a half days per week.

 These networks are based in a series of major cities that stretch from Paris to Hong Kong and Sydney.
-As one market closes, another opens its doors, so forex trading for beginners will involve juggling time zones.
-Trading occurs around the clock, with prices constantly changing, allowing even forex beginners to take advantage of price fluctuations.
+As one market closes, another opens its doors, so forex trading for newcomers will involve juggling time zones.
+Trading occurs around the clock, with prices constantly changing, allowing even forex beginners to take advantage of price fluctuations within those currency pairs.

 Fast-forward to today, and there are a diversity of services for currency traders, even total forex beginners.
 We will now look at the various kinds of forex markets.

 Forex Trading Strategies